-Dr. Smith is Board Certified by the American Board of Facial Plastic and Reconstructive Surgery.
+A Colleyville & Fort Worth facelift surgery specialist, Dr. Smith is Board Certified by the American Board of Facial Plastic and Reconstructive Surgery.
 He is one of a small group of surgeons that has achieved Dual Board Certification in Facial Plastic and Reconstructive Surgery as well as Head and Neck Surgery.

 What is a Facelift?How is a Facelift done?Does a Facelift hurt?Facelift Before & After PicturesHow much does a Facelift cost?What is a “Deep Plane” Facelift?Lower-Facelift vs. Mid-Facelift vs. Upper-Facelift?What’s a Mini-Facelift?How long does a Facelift last?Facelift RecoveryHow long do Facelift scars last?Things that speed recovery

 Facelift, aka rhytidectomy, is a surgical procedure to restore a youthful look to the face and neck.
 This usually includes repairing the bands of the neck, the jowls, the cheeks, and tightening the skin of the face and neck.
 The Brow and temples are not included in a facelift; however, they can be completed at the same time if you and your surgeon decide that this is necessary.